 Vaccinations provide immunization against illnesses like the flu.
-At Triad Internal Medicine in Asheboro, North Carolina, Chelsea Poe, FNP, and Kirstie Ferrel, FNP, offer immunizations to protect you from severe illnesses and keep you and your loved ones safe from serious health outcomes.
+At Triad Internal Medicine in Asheboro, North Carolina, Chelsea Poe, FNP, Kirstie Ferrell, FNP, and Keung Lee, MD, PhD, MHA offer immunizations to protect you from severe illnesses and keep you and your loved ones safe from serious health outcomes.
 Call the office or schedule your immunizations online today.

 Vaccinations are injections (shots) that protect you from communicable illnesses.
 The process that vaccination brings on is called immunization, which means your body has the ability to resist the germs and protect itself.